hinspared/nft_vault/README.md

 ## Features

-- Users can view a collections of NFTs available for sale
+- Users can view collections of NFTs available for sale
 - Users can purchase NFTs using Matic

 ## Stack